scrapfly/scrapfly-scrapers/crunchbase-scraper/README.md

 For output examples see the `./results` directory.

+## Fair Use Disclaimer

+Note that this code is provided free of charge as is, and Scrapfly does __not__ provide free web scraping support or consultation.
+For any bugs, see the issue tracker.

 ## Setup and Use

 This Crunchbase.com scraper uses __Python 3.10__ with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Crunchbase's data.